zabulus/core/doc/sql.extensions/README.ddl_access.txt

 REVOKE [GRANT OPTION FOR] DROP ANY <OBJECT> FROM [USER | ROLE] <user/role name>;

 Where <OBJECT> could be:
-TABLE, VIEW, PROCEDURE, FUNCTION, PACKAGE, GENERATOR, SEQUENCE, DOMAIN, EXCEPTION, ROLE, DATABASE, CHARACTER SET, COLLATION, FILTER
+TABLE, VIEW, PROCEDURE, FUNCTION, PACKAGE, GENERATOR, SEQUENCE, DOMAIN, EXCEPTION, ROLE, CHARACTER SET, COLLATION, FILTER

 Description:

 Makes it possible to grant and revoke privileges on DDL operations.

 DDL operations for managing triggers and indices re-use table privileges.